medplum/medplum/packages/docs/docs/careplans/diagnostic-catalog/diagnostic-catalog.md

   </TabItem>
 </Tabs>

-Another common query is to get all the `ObservationDefintion` and `SpecimenDefinitions` in a single service.
+Another common query is to get all the [`ObservationDefinition`](/docs/api/fhir/resources/observationdefinition) and [`SpecimenDefinitions`](/docs/api/fhir/resources/specimendefinition) in a single service.
 Unfortunately, there is currently no way to do this using a single query.
 However, this can be done in two parts:

 1. Query all ActivityDefinitions for a given PlanDefinition using [`_include`](/docs/search/includes#_include-and-_revinclude) directive
    <Tabs groupId="language">